bedapub/splicekit/README.md

 If you find splicekit useful in your work and research, please cite:

-Gregor Rot, Arne Wehling, Roland Schmucki, Nikolaos Berntenis, Jitao David Zhang, Martin Ebeling
+Gregor Rot, Arne Wehling, Roland Schmucki, Nikolaos Berntenis, Jitao David Zhang, Martin Ebeling<br>
-<a href='https://www.biorxiv.org/content/10.1101/2023.05.25.542256v1'>splicekit: a comprehensive toolkit for splicing analysis from short-read RNA-seq</a>
+<a href='https://www.biorxiv.org/content/10.1101/2023.05.25.542256v1'>splicekit: a comprehensive toolkit for splicing analysis from short-read RNA-seq</a><br>
 bioRxiv, 2023.05.
 25.542256

 In case of questions, issues and other ideas, please use the <a href='https://github.com/bedapub/splicekit/issues'>GitHub Issues</a> or write directly to <a href='mailto:gregor.rot@gmail.com'>Gregor Rot</a>.